 Integrated Production – Our Greatest Strength

 Our integrated production system is primarily based on salt, silicon, methanol, acetic acid and ethylene as starting materials.
-In our integrated processes, we optimize material efficiency by purifying byproducts and reusing them or making them available for external use.
-Examples:
+In integrated processes, we optimize material efficiency by purifying byproducts and reusing them or making them available for external use.

 - In our integrated ethylene production system, we use ethylene to obtain organic intermediates, which we then turn into polymer dispersions and dispersible polymer powders.

 - Our integrated silicon production system operates along similar lines.
 Although comprising only a small number of raw materials – silicon, methanol and salt (sodium chloride) – this system enables us to manufacture over 2,800 different silicone products, as well as pyrogenic silica and polysilicon.

 A focus of our integrated production is to minimize hydrogen chloride (HCl) consumption.
 HCl is an essential auxiliary deployed in the production of reactive intermediates from energy-poor natural materials.
 We then use these intermediates to make our end products.
 Hydrogen chloride production requires a lot of energy.
 In our integrated material loop, we recover both hydrogen chloride and some of the energy in the form of heating steam during the conversion of the chlorine-containing intermediates to chlorine-free end products (such as silicones, hyperpure silicon or pyrogenic silica).
 We then return the recovered hydrogen chloride to the production loop and reuse it.
 This closed material loop reduces emissions and, due to lower raw-material consumption, shipment journeys.

 We use a chloralkali membrane process to supply chlorine, hydrogen, caustic soda and hydrogen chloride as starting materials to our Burghausen site.
 Example of savings potential for resources through our integrated production system: